Chief Emeritus, Division of Cardiovascular Medicine, and

-In 2007, along with cardiac surgery and vascular and endovascular surgery, we were one of three divisions that came together to form the CardioVascular Institute.
+Along with cardiac surgery and vascular and endovascular surgery, we are one of three divisions that together form the CardioVascular Institute.
 Supported by sophisticated technology and advanced imaging, our physicians work collaboratively with colleagues across specializations to ensure patients receive integrated, effective care.

 Our programs address arrhythmias, coronary artery disease, cancer-related heart disease, diabetic heart disease, familial heart disease, heart failure, pericardial disease, peripheral artery disease, stroke and valve disease.
 For more information on heart diseases and conditions, and the CVI physicians who treat them, please visit the diseases and condition section of our web site.

 Award Winning Heart Care Programs